shengmeiLiu/Evlag/README.md

 ## To Do

-Partial list of possible next steps/features:
+A partial list of possible next steps/features includes:

-+ Provide ability to simultaneous delay multiple devices, each with different amounts of delay.
++ Provide ability to delay multiple devices with different amounts of delay for each.

-+ Add option for delay variance.
++ Add option to add delay variance (jitter).

 ## License